webelcomau/Webel_PrimeFaces_test_template_NetBeans_Ant/README.md

 *Git is wonderful :+1:, and when preparing more complex test apps it can be useful to track your changes.*

-The recommended way to use Git with <u>adaptations</u> of this project is NOT to [fork](https://help.github.com/articles/fork-a-repo/) this project but instead to:
+The recommended way to use Git with **adaptations** of this project is NOT to [fork](https://help.github.com/articles/fork-a-repo/) this project but instead to:

 1. Perform a [ZIP-archive Download](https://github.com/webelcomau/Webel_PrimeFaces_test_template_NetBeans_Ant/archive/master.zip) of the master branch, and rename the project (see details above).
-2. **Delete this README.me** immediately after reading and create your own that explains <u>your</u> test case.
+2. **Delete this README.me** immediately after reading and create your own that explains **your** test case.
 3. Delete the `<ui:include ..>` for the help panels in `/web/index.xhtml` and the entire `/web/help` folder.
-4. Start a new Git project using `git init` with your own credentials then [push your <u>adapted</u> project](push your <u>adapted</u> project) to a [new GitHub project repo](https://help.github.com/articles/create-a-repo/), where a support team can easily download it as a ZIP-archive for testing.
+4. Start a new Git project using `git init` with your own credentials then push your **adapted** project to [a **new** GitHub project repo](https://help.github.com/articles/create-a-repo/), where a support team can easily download it as a ZIP-archive for testing.

 You may like to keep or adapt the (Mac-friendly) `.gitignore` and `.gitattributes` files in your project, which are both by default included in the ZIP-archive download.
 Note that  `/nbproject/private` is excluded from git commits and the archive download, because it may contain full paths that reference your development machine username :smiling_imp:, which is best kept out of any projects (and Git repositories) used just for testing.